benhunter/MageZero/README.md

 ### 1. High-Level Philosophy

 MageZero is not a reinforcement learning (RL) agent in itself.
 It is a framework for training and managing deck-specific RL agents for Magic: The Gathering (MTG).
 Rather than attempting to generalize across the entire game with a monolithic model, MageZero decomposes MTG into smaller, more tractable subgames.
-Each deck is treated as a self-contained "bubble" that can be mastered independently using focused, lightweight RL techniques.
+Each deck is treated as a self-contained environment that can be mastered independently using focused, lightweight RL techniques.

 This approach reframes the challenge of MTG AI from universal mastery to local optimization.
 By training agents within constrained, well-defined deck environments, MageZero can develop competitive playstyles and meaningful policy/value representations without requiring LLM-scale resources.

 ---

-### 2. Current Status: **Alpha (Actively in Development)**
+### 2. Current Status (October 2025): **Learning-MCTS agent implemented in Parralel AIvsAI environment in XMage**

 The core infrastructure for MageZero is complete and undergoing testing.
-The full end-to-end pipeline—from simulation and data generation in Java to model training in PyTorch and back to inference via an ONNX model—is functional.
+The full end-to-end pipeline from simulation and data generation in Java to model training in PyTorch and back to inference via local python server is functional.

-MageZero has successfully passed its **second conceptual benchmark**, demonstrating iterative improvement of the MCTS agent against a fixed heuristic opponent in a complex matchup (UW Tempo vs. Mono-Green).
-The current focus is now on **optimizing the simulation pipeline** and scaling further self-play experiments.
+If you are interested in contributing or running locally see the setup guide.
+I am also always available at <willwroble@gmail.com>

 ---